Shopify/graphql-design-tutorial/TUTORIAL.md

 As in the example above, `collectionUpdate` takes two arguments. `collectionId` selects the collection to update, and `collection` provides the update data.
 An alternative to this would be a single merged `collection: CollectionInput!` argument, where `CollectionInput` would have a nullable `id` input field.
-However, this makes it difficult to determine which parts of the call relate to 'select', and which relate to 'update' and is not recommended.
+However, this makes it difficult to determine which parts of the call relate to 'select', and which relate to 'update', and is therefore not recommended.

 *Rule #22: For update mutations, the parameter relating to selecting the entry must be separate to the parameter providing the change data.*